 A good customer experience cannot be separated from thermal comfort, which needs to be guaranteed in all areas of the hotel – rooms, lobby, pool and gym area, restaurants, and ballrooms.

-Comfort cooling and heating are then required in these facilities and chillers and/or heat pumps need to be properly sized to meet the cooling and heating demand of the different areas of the building.
+Comfort cooling and heating are then required in these facilities and chillers and/or heat pumps need to be properly sized to meet the cooling and heating demands of the different areas of the building.

 The same goes for Indoor Air Quality (IAQ) – another very important aspect to consider – as the multitude of people in the different areas of a hotel deserve to breathe clean air.